 If I need a crown do I need a root canal?

 This is a very common question.
-A root canal is a procedure that is done in order to remove bacteria from inside the tooth.
+A root canal is a procedure that is done to remove bacteria from inside the tooth.
 The roots of the tooth remain, but the canal that goes through them is cleaned and sealed.
-Crowns are a type of restoration that helps to strengthen weakened teeth and a completely separate procedure from root canals.
+Crowns are a type of restoration that helps to strengthen weakened teeth and a separate procedure from root canals.
 Sometimes both are necessary, however, it we are simply dealing with a weakened tooth, a crown can be completed without doing a root canal first.

 Can I do all treatment together?